mattador1/curve-test/README.md

 Problem is that after adding liquidity to 3EurPool in curve calling 3EurPool.calc_withdraw_one_coin(0,0) throws error Error: Transaction reverted without a reason string'.
 This is forked etherem mainnet block 17677331

+NOTE: set your ethereum node url in hardhat.config.ts

 To setup environment inside root dir:

 ```shell